 The course is planned to be delivered in-person to allow for better instructor-students communication.
-However, five (5) Quizzes are scheduled outside of lecture times to be delivered synchronously, online.
+However, during the semester, three(3) are scheduled outside of lecture times to be delivered synchronously, online, via d2L Dropbox.

 Re-Entry Protocol for Labs and Classrooms: